Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: Mean-field theory for the stationary density profiles

-In this Section, we set up and analyze the MFT equations.
+In this Section, we set up and analyze the MFT equations~\cite{blythe} and use them to obtain the LD-LD-LD and HD-HD-HD phase densities.
 Let $n_i$ be the occupation at site $i$.
 In the MFT approximation, correlations are neglected and averages of products are replaced by products of averages~\cite{blythe}.
 While MFT is an adhoc approximation, it provides a good analytically tractable guideline to the steady state densities and phase diagrams.
-It is convenient to consider the system to be composed of three segments - $T_1$ between $i=1$ to $\epsilon_1L$,$T_{2}$ between $\epsilon_1L$ to $(\epsilon_1+\epsilon_2)L$ and $T_{3}$ between $(\epsilon_1+\epsilon_2)L$ to $L$, connected serially.
+It is convenient to consider the system to be composed of three segments - $T_1$ between $i=1$ to $\epsilon_1L$, $T_{2}$ between $\epsilon_1L$ to $(\epsilon_1+\epsilon_2)L$ and $T_{3}$ between $(\epsilon_1+\epsilon_2)L$ to $L$, connected serially.
 The MFT equation for the density $n_i$ in the different segments reads